Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 The Preface on Bear Mountain

-I initially planned a five-day trip but added an extra day as a cushion.
+I initially planned a five-day trip, adding an extra day as a cushion.
 The late start and long way to camp on day two led to a freebie day.
-Then, on day five, I stayed an extra night because of a badly bruised knee before leaving the area.
+On day five, I stayed an extra night due to a badly bruised knee before leaving.
+Of all five peaks on this Bear Mountain itinerary, Tradition Peak was the most vague regarding the route.
+Fred Beckey’s notes weren’t helpful at all, as he never climbed it.
+Plus, other info I gathered had skipped crucial details.

 Custer Ridge and Solitude Peak above the new logging road